 Quick-Pickled Veggies

-- ¼ of a red onion, sliced (sliced into rounds)
+- ⅓ of a red onion, sliced into thin rounds

 - ½-¾ cup rice vinegar